The Ultimate Mattress Buying Guide: How to Choose a Mattress

 Sleep Position and Comfort Levels

-Finding the right comfort level depends on personal preference and your usual sleep position:
+Picking the right comfort level comes down to your personal preference and usual sleep position(s).
+Here are some general guidelines:

 Back sleepers